The Committee of Management has been carefully recruited and appointed by the members to provide skilled and experienced governance.

 Hal is trained in science, education and theology.
-Over the last two decades however he has been involved in the community housing sector having established and led a number of community and church based housing services.
+However, over the last two decades, he has been involved in the community housing sector having established and led a number of community and church-based housing services.
 Today he provides a private consultancy service specialising in strategic and business planning and project development in the growing area of affordable housing.
 His clients are private developers, state and local governments and Housing Associations.

 Professor Colin Bell leads the Public Health Medicine theme at Deakin University’s School of Medicine and is Deputy Director of the World Health Organization Collaborating Centre for Obesity Prevention.
 Colin’s research has shown that nutrition-related interventions can prevent unhealthy weight gain and improve food security for adults (Samoan churches, New Zealand) and children (Australia).
 Colin has been the recipient of multiple grants from the ARC, NHMRC, Universities and government agencies.
 Prior to his current role, Colin worked for the World Health Organization and led the Food Secure Pacific initiative, culminating in the 2010 Pacific Food Summit and a framework for action on Food Security agreed by 22 Pacific Countries.